Skip to main contentSkip to search

 March-April (JK year): Request an IPRC review to document the supports needed for Grade 1.
 This is the process that formally authorizes EA allocation.
 Do not wait until September.
 May-June (JK year): Arrange a visit to the Grade 1 classroom or school with your child.
 Bring a familiar adult and familiar supports.
 Some schools allow a brief meet-and-greet with the incoming teacher.

 September (start of Grade 1): Confirm the IEP is in place, EA allocation is confirmed, and the receiving SERT has the full support package.
-The Grade 1 school has 30 school days to formally review the IEP — attend that review.
+Ask the school to confirm the IEP review date in writing.

 Key documents that must transfer